shyliaievoleg/chartio-hugo/content/_index.md

         Chartio’s Data Advisor team was instrumental in helping us model data for our immediate needs and also begin future planning.
 An invaluable resource to be able to call at any time.
-  - service:
-      description: >-
-        Personal assistant All our enterprise customers have an assigned Data Advisor to advise and assist, not only with account or support questions, but also with any data related questions their organization may have.
-      icon: /images/icon2.svg
-      title: Data Modeling 2
-    testimonial:
-      image: /images/logo-with-circles.svg
-      text: >-
-        Personal assistant All our enterprise customers have an assigned Data Advisor to advise and assist, not only with account or support questions, but also with any data related questions their organization may have.
 trainings:
   timeline:
     days: 1-3 days